 What does a SegWit address look like?

 A pay-to-witness-public-key-hash (P2WPKH), also known as native SegWit or Bech32 address, is a modern, more efficient address format.
 SegWit addresses are opt-in, so not every application supports them, but the majority do, and should, today.
-SegWit adoption can be tracked on here.
+SegWit adoption can be tracked on here

 Benefits of SegWit addresses include more resistance to input errors (as they are case insensitive and use error-correcting codes), and lower transaction fees.
 The fee saving will depend on the type of transaction but for a common transfer of funds it can be 30-40%.

-SegWit addresses start with bc1q
+SegWit addresses start with bc1q and are case insensitive.

 Example: bc1qar0srrr7xfkvy5l643lydnw9re59gtzzwf5mdq